-- The law expressly prohibits ‘gaming’ contracts like the one proposed and, therefore, the CFTC should reject Kalshi’s request.
+- The law expressly prohibits gaming contracts like the one proposed and, therefore, the CFTC was right to reject Kalshi’s request.
 The law also requires the CFTC to reject contracts that are illegal under state law and more than a dozen states protect the integrity of elections by outlawing gambling on elections.

 - Democracy and elections are foundational principles for the country and are not appropriate subjects for gambling and betting.
 Just as we would not allow traders to place bets on when or where they believe the next school shooting will occur, so too must we protect our elections by refusing to allow gambling on our democratic process.
 Also, gambling on elections would be susceptible to manipulation and could incentivize people to engage in improper if not illegal conduct that could raise concerns about the integrity of the electoral process.

-- The proposed contract is also another example in the deeply troubling trend toward the ‘gamification’ and ‘retailization’ of finance.
-In this increasingly common pattern, everyday investors are lured into new financial products and services, justified by claims that the offerings represent beneficial ‘democratization’ and ‘innovation.’
+- The Kalshi proposal is another example in the deeply troubling trend toward the ‘gamification’ and ‘retailization’ of finance.
+In this increasingly common pattern, everyday investors are lured into new financial products and services, justified by claims that the offerings represent beneficial ‘democratization’ and ‘innovation.

 Key Better Markets Materials